avila-a/Otree-Experiment-on-MEL-tasks/README.md

   Loss-Delay, and \
   Loss-Speedup.

-Designed and created for the "Experimental Economics" M1 class at TSE, given by Chen, Daniel L.\
-in order to present the final project "Does the ITCH-model explain intertemporal choices regarding losses?: Experimental evidence." by Ávila, Antonio; Cosma, Bianca; García, Clara & Hanson, Amund.\\
+Created for the "Experimental Economics" M1 class at TSE, given by Chen, Daniel L. in order to present the final project "Does the ITCH-model explain intertemporal choices regarding losses?: Experimental evidence." by Ávila, Antonio; Cosma, Bianca; García, Clara & Hanson, Amund.\\